dgraph-io/dgraph/wiki/content/query-language/schema.md

 }
 ```

-This also works if there can be multiple "owners" of a car:
+This also works if there can be multiple "owners" of a `car`:
 ```
 owner [uid] @reverse .
 ```

-In both cases the `owner` edge should be set on the Car:
+In both cases the `owner` edge should be set on the `Car`:
 ```
 _:p1 <name> "Mary" .
 _:p1 <dgraph.type> "Person" .